 How to choose a Magento agency

-Magento has quickly become one of the most popular eCommerce platforms available today, fuelled largely because of the richness of its functionality and its “open source” nature.
+Magento is one of the most popular eCommerce platforms available today, fuelled largely because of the richness of its functionality and its “open source” nature.
+There are over 300,000 merchants live on Magento and growing.
+In addition, Magento is investing heavily in ensuring that Magento 2 remains at the forefront of omnichannel retailing worldwide.
 This popularity, however, means that many web developers and companies have adopted the Magento platform without investing in the proper planning, organisation and support that eCommerce software can require.

-Many merchants have commissioned their websites on the “cheap and cheerful” Magento bandwagon: when the websites are live, the problems begin.
+Because of its “open source” nature, anybody can download it and have a go.
+As a result, many merchants end up commissioning websites on the “cheap and cheerful” Magento bandwagon, only to find that they can’t get their projects delivered in a timely manner and when their websites are live, the problems begin.
 “It’s easy to build a website if you don’t have to support it.”
 You may then find yourself without the appropriate Magento resources and expertise, and cut off from the fast-evolving world of eCommerce.

-– investing in a support and maintenance service (with ongoing handholding)
+– support and maintenance service (with ongoing handholding)

 – long-term attention to client’s needs for flexibility and ease of maintenance

 – proper study of Magento systems design, architecture and best practice